Allergies in cats – What you need to know

 Feline mosquito hypersensitivity is an allergic reaction to mosquito bites which causes an ulcerative and crusted dermatitis of the pinnae and nose, and less commonly the footpads, eyelids, chin, and lips.

 Some cats develop allergies to certain foods; however, there is some controversy about how common food allergy is in dogs and cats.
-A food allergy can occur at any age and requires time to develop, with most animals having eaten the offending food for years with no trouble (contrary to common belief, it is not a new food that the cat is responding adversely to).
+An allergic reactions in cats caused by food can occur at any age and requires time to develop, with most animals having eaten the offending food for years with no trouble (contrary to common belief, it is not a new food that the cat is responding adversely to).
 Various food proteins, carbohydrates, preservatives, flavourings or colourings can all be potential food allergens, although proteins are the most common culprits in cats, with beef, dairy and fish being the top three.

 Food allergy is one of the itchiest conditions to occur in cats.
 While the resulting inflammation often targets the gastrointestinal (GI) tract, causing vomiting and diarrhoea, in cats it is the skin that often suffers the most, with debilitating itching occurring around the face or neck, resulting in scabs and hair loss.